FusionAuth/fusionauth-site/site/docs/v1/tech/lambdas/testing-lambdas.md

 {% remote_include 'https://raw.githubusercontent.com/RichardJECooke/fusionauth-testing-lambdas/main/complete-application/documentation_snippets/test_2.js' %}
 ```

-The `login` function calls the FusionAuth library in a similar way to `createUser`.
+The `login` function calls the FusionAuth Typescript library.
 It then decodes the JWT response and returns its `message` property.

 This `login` function is called by the `tape` function `test`.
 This test gives the name of the test, says that it expects exactly one assertion to occur with `plan`, checks that calling `login` returns the property you expect from our lambda updated earlier, and exits.
+Even if the test fails, the `finally` clause will delete the temporary user created.

 Run it with the following command.